KuerbisKuchen02/CC-ME-System/doc/ui/layoutSystem.md

 - `GROW(min: number, max: number)`
 - `PERCENT(n: number)` (not implemented yet)

 Each paramter is optional and accepts a positv integer.
-The parameter can be defined as named or unnamed parameter (but not both).
+The parameter for `FIT` and `GROW` can be defined as named or unnamed parameter (but not both).

 > [!NOTE]
 > If not all parameter are used, prefer using named parameter to prevent misunderstanding.